joshbegley/nyt-latest/previous.md

 `Ms. Wylde, the longtime leader of the Partnership for New York City, has been a behind-the-scenes power broker for decades, working on behalf of the business and political elite.`\
 https://nytimes.com/2025/05/22/nyregion/kathryn-wylde-retire-nyc.html

-**Live Updates: Gunman Kills 2 Israeli Embassy Aides in Washington**\
+**Live Updates: F.B.I.
+Enters Suspect’s Home After 2 Israeli Embassy Aides Are Killed in Washington**\
-`The shooting occurred outside the Capital Jewish Museum.
+`The shooting occurred Wednesday night outside the Capital Jewish Museum.
 A suspect shouted “Free, free Palestine” after he was taken into custody, officials said.`\
 https://nytimes.com/live/2025/05/22/us/israel-embassy-shooting-dc